kspaans/budget-cli/README.md

 # Budget Expenses Entry CLI

-A tool to help speed up your budgeting and expense entry using the Clack CLI framework and Node.js.
+A tool to help speed up your budgeting and expense entry using the Clack CLI framework, SQLite, and Node.js.

 ## Getting Started

-To get started, install Node.js v22 or higher.
+To get started, install Node.js v25 or higher.
 Then run:

 ```
 npm install